UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

 #we could use a specialty software like bedtools reheader to fix this, but lets just use basic bash commands

 zcat vcf/Chinook_GWAS_filtered.vcf.gz | sed 's/-e Chinook/Chinook/g' | bgzip > vcf/Chinook_GWAS_filtered_fixedsamps.vcf.gz
-#the key command here is the sed 's/find/replace/g'
+#the key command here is the sed 's/find/replace/g' , zcat is uncompression to standard out and bgzip is recompressing

 plink=/mnt/software/plink
 $plink --make-bed \